andrewrk/chem/README.md

 ##### scale

 `Vec2d`.
-Get or set the scale with which the sprite is drawn.
+Get or set the scale with which the label is drawn.

 ##### zOrder

 Read only.
-Use `Sprite::setZOrder` to change the `zOrder` of a sprite.
+Use `Label::setZOrder` to change the `zOrder` of a label.

 ##### batch

 Read only.
-Use `Batch::add(sprite)` and `Batch::remove(sprite)` to change this value.
+Use `Batch::add(label)` and `Batch::remove(label)` to change this value.

 ##### rotation

-Get or set the angle of the sprite, in radians.
+Get or set the angle of the label, in radians.
 Going over 2 * pi is OK.

 ##### alpha